Le Fooding: Printed guide

-The first editions of the Fooding guide (2000–2004) were released as special editions of Nova, titled Guide Fooding: 1000 adresses pour saliver Paris (The Fooding Guide: 1000 restaurants to drool over in Paris).
+The first editions of the Le Fooding guide (2000–2004) were released as special editions of Nova magazine, titled Guide Fooding: 1000 adresses pour saliver Paris (The Fooding Guide: 1000 restaurants to drool over in Paris).
 In 2003 and 2004, two Fooding & Style special issues were published as a supplement to Nova magazine.

 In 2004, Nova Magazine stopped publication and, as a result, its special editions.
 In November 2005, the Paris Fooding Guide relaunched as a supplement to Libération, under the direction of Louis Dreyfus.
 In December 2005, the website launched with the online edition of the Paris Guide.
 The France Fooding Guide was published for the first time in 2006, again in partnership with Libération, and the guide's website, lefooding.com, became a national guide.

 In 2006 and 2007, the Fooding Guide followed Louis Dreyfus to the Nouvel Observateur, where he took up the post of general director.
-The 2008 France Guide then became a special edition of the Novel Observateur in the summer of 2007, with the subtitle 370 restaurants bien de chez nous – Guide vacances été 2007 (370 of our restaurants – Summer vacation guide 2007).
+The 2008 France Guide then became a special edition of the Novel Observateur, with the subtitle 370 restaurants bien de chez nous – Guide vacances été 2007 (370 of our restaurants – Summer vacation guide 2007).
 A second release of the 2008 Paris Guide came out in September 2007 with the subtitle 400 restaurants pour embrasser le goût de l’époque (400 restaurants that embrace the taste of the times).

-In 2008, a few months after the death of Jean-François Bizot, the Fooding office moved in with the office of Les Inrockuptibles at the invitation of Frédéric Allary.
+In 2008, a few months after the death of Jean-François Bizot, the Le Fooding office moved in with the office of Les Inrockuptibles at the invitation of Frédéric Allary.
 In November 2008, for the first time in its history, the France Fooding Guide was published autonomously, under the direction of Alexandre Cammas and Marine Bidaud.